tomikorzu/portfolio/README.md

 1. Clone this repository
 2. Open the repository in your code editor
 3. Install the necessary dependencies by running `npm install`
-4. Run the portfolio by running `npm dev`
+4. Run the portfolio by running `npm run dev`

-## Contribuate in this portfolio

-If you would like to contribute to this portfolio, please follow the steps below:

-1. Fork this repository
-2. Create a new branch (`git checkout -b improve-portfolio`)
-3. Make the appropriate changes in the files
-4. Add changes to reflect the changes made
-5. Commit your changes (`git commit -m 'Improve portfolio'`)
-6. Push to the branch (`git push origin improve-portfolio`)
-7. Create a Pull Request